 Data protection is a vital part of Gamma's internal control system.
 Our Data Protection Policy aims to ensure Gamma manages its data in a consistent, legal, and appropriate way.
 We recognise that our employees need data to do their jobs, and everyone is responsible for protecting it accordingly.
-We also recongnise the importance of reponding quickly if we think there has been a breach.
-Gamma strives to be transparent with our employees and customers and maintains privacy notices and relevant procedures as required.
+We also recognise the importance of responding quickly if we think there has been a breach.
+Gamma strives to be transparent with our employees, customers and suppliers and maintains privacy notices and relevant procedures as required.